Holdouts set for safe predictive model updating: Introduction

 \section{Introduction}

 Risk scores estimate the probability of an event $Y$ given predictors $X$.
-Their use has become routine in medical practice~\citep{topol2019}, where $Y$ typically represents adverse event incidence and $X$ various clinical observations.
-Once calculated, risk scores may be used to guide interventions, perhaps modifying $X$, with the aim of decreasing the probability of an adverse $Y$.
-For example, the QRISK3 score predicts thromboembolic risk given predictors including age and hypertension~\citep{hippisley17}, and a high score may prompt prescription of antihypertensives.
+Their use has become routine in medical practice~\citep{topol2019}, where $Y$ is typically a binary random variable representing an adverse event incidence and $X$ various clinical observations.
+Once calculated, risk scores may be used to guide interventions, perhaps modifying $X$, with the aim of decreasing the probability of an adverse event. { The ASPRE score~\citep{akolekar13}, with which we will be working, evaluates risk of pre-eclampsia (\textsc{pre}), a hypertensive complication of pregnancy, using predictors derived from ultrasound scans in early pregnancy, and can be used to prioritise prescription of aspirin (and other interventions) to at-risk pregnancies}.

-Risk scores are typically developed by regressing observations of $Y$ on $X$.
-Should the distribution of $\left(X,Y\right)$ subsequently change, or `drift', then risk estimates may become biased~\citep{tsymbal04}.
-This can happen naturally over time, meaning that risk scores typically need to be updated periodically to maintain accuracy.
+Risk scores are typically developed by regressing observations of $Y$ on $X$. {Should the conditional distribution $\left(Y|X\right)$ subsequently change, or `drift', then risk estimates may become biased~\citep{tsymbal04}}.
+This can happen naturally over time, meaning that risk scores typically need to be updated periodically to maintain accuracy. {In the complex settings in which such scores are typically used, interventions in response to risk scores may be multifaceted, and hence impractical to record.}

-Updating of the risk score will involve obtaining new observations of $(X,Y)$.
-Crucially the distribution of $(X,Y)$ may also change due to the effect of the risk score itself: that is, high predicted risk of an adverse event may trigger intervention to reduce that risk.
-The effect of such interventions may be difficult or impossible to infer or measure, and indeed the fact that intervention took place may be unrecorded.
-In the QRISK3 example above, individuals prescribed antihypertensives in response to higher QRISK3 scores should have lower thromboembolic risk than they would have if QRISK3 was not used.
-Should a new risk score be fitted to observed $(X,Y)$, the effect of hypertension on risk would be underestimated, and overall risk estimates upwards-biased.
+Updating of the risk score will involve obtaining new observations of $(X,Y)$, but crucially the distribution of $(X,Y)$ may also have changed due to the effect of the risk score itself: that is, high predicted risk of an adverse event may trigger intervention to reduce that risk.
+The effect of such interventions may be impractical to infer or measure, and indeed the fact that intervention took place may be unrecorded. {In the example above, this means individuals prescribed aspirin in response to higher ASPRE scores should have lower \textsc{PRE} risk than they would have if ASPRE was not used}.
+Should a new risk score be fitted to observed $(X,Y)$, the effect of hypertension on risk would be underestimated.
 This bias is worsened by heavier intervention resulting in risk scores becoming `victims of their own success’~\citep{lenert19}.
-This framework of directly updating a risk score on an `intervened' population has been termed `repeated risk minimisation'~\citep{perdomo20} in the context when such bias is accounted for or `na\"{i}ve updating'~\citep{liley21updating} when it is not.
+This framework of directly updating a risk score on an `intervened' population has been termed `repeated risk minimisation'~\citep{perdomo20} in the context when such bias is accounted for, or `na\"{i}ve updating'~\citep{liley21updating} when it is not.